pkardas/notes/books/build.md

 Challenge yourself, over-deliver, create excellent solutions.

 If you do it right, one disruption will fuel the next.
 One revolution will domino another.

+## 3.4 Your first adventure - and your second

+When releasing V1 you have the following tools to make decisions: Vision, Customer insights, Vision.
+Once you start iterating on an existing product, you will have experience and data, so you can use your existing tools but in different
+order: Data, Customer insights, Vision.

+Locking yourself alone in a room to create a manifesto of your single, luminous vision looks and feels indistinguishable from completely loosing your mind.
+Get at least one person - but preferably a small group - to bounce ideas off of.
+Sketch your ideas together, then fulfill it together.